-The market analysis seeks to determine whether or not effective competition prevails in the market(s) under investigation.
+This market review determines whether or not effective competition prevails in the market(s) under investigation.

 The assessment is carried out in a manner consistent with the Commission's 'Guidelines for market analysis and the assessment of significant market power' (the 'SMP Guidelines', referred to in Article 15(2) of the Framework Directive) and the MCA's 'Market Review Methodology'4.